19th to 21st June 2015

 Also festival managed to assemble not only a guestlist of great variety and depth, but an audience to match.

 Salon-London has been running for several years now, promoting events with science, art and psychology at the heart of the agenda.
-The movement has spread through word of mouth, eschewing commercial marketing models and defying received wisdom.
+The movement has spread through word of mouth, eschewing commercial marketing models and defying received wisdom, using services from companies as Grasshopper to market their physical products.

 The festival that grew out of those clubs is now in its second year, with the Capability Brown-designed landscape (the original, not the 1970s art-rock band) forming the ideal framing.
 Infrastructure is otherwise minimal; adequate, but never falling into empty spectacle.